 2. Back Massage

 Against a wall: Place two tennis balls inside a tube sock.
 You now have a really cool self massage tool!
 Standing against a wall, place the tennis ball sock between you and the wall.
 Begin rolling the balls up and down by bending and straightening your legs.
+You can really improve shoulder mobility by unlocking tight muscle around your scapula with this technique.

 On the floor: Place two balls underneath your back (or use your sock again) while lying down.
 Allow the weight of your body to release into the ground while the tennis ball works on specific pressure points.
 I like to start with the ball at my lower back so that I have one ball about 1 inch on either side of my spine.
 Lie here for a minute and then move the tennis balls up your spine, taking 1 – 2 minutes at each spot.